bxparks/AceTime/USER_GUIDE.md

       supported.
 The `tzcompiler.py` will exclude and flag the Rules which could potentially shift to a different year.
 As of version 2019b, no such Rule seems to exist.
+* Links
+    * Even with the implementation of "fat links" (see *Zones and Links* section above), it is not possible to determine whether a given `ZoneInfo` instance is a Zone or a Link at run time.
+    * Adding a byte-flag would be straight forward, but would increase flash memory consumption of `kZoneAndLinkRegistry` by 593 bytes.
+It's not clear if this feature is worth the cost of extra memory usage.
 * Arduino Zero and SAMD21 Boards
     * SAMD21 boards (which all identify themselves as `ARDUINO_SAMD_ZERO`) are supported, but there are some tricky points.